ignoxx/SpoTube/README.md

 # SpoTube
-Spotify over YouTube downloader
+Download Spotify album/tracks or full playlists over YouTube!

-by Viktor Grzonkowski & Ignas Kavaliauskas
+Made by @Vithoh and @IGnoXX

+# TODO
-Everything is working except the download.
-The aim is to download the file without saving it on the hard drive.
+- Download the file via browser without saving the file on the hard drive(stream the file)

 # Used libaries
 - Flask